Mcdostone/graalvm-demo/README.md

 # Finding `foo` system property

-The goal of this repo is to test different environment variables to define system properties for a native graalVM exeuctable
+The goal of this repo is to test different environment variables to define system properties of a native graalVM executable at run time.

 ## Getting starteed